stanieldev/RIT-Obsidian-Fall-2024/Math Modeling/Module 1 - Student Loans/Part 2 - Interest Theory.md

 6. *How much does Henry save in interest compared with Catherine?*

-During the 10-year payment of the loan, Henry saved about $8,042.30 in interest compared to Catherine.
+During the 10-year payment of the loan, Henry saved about $5,487.04 in interest compared to Catherine.

 7. *Is the amount significant?*

-I argue that ~$8,000 is significant in this case, since, between Henry's loans and Catherine's loans, the amount that Henry would have to pay in comparison is +109.4% of his interest.
-About half the interest cost was saved with a lower interest rate, and so that amount is very much significant.
+The amount is that Henry saves on interest payments is staggering.
+Compared to the size of the loan, Henry saved about 15% on his loan compared to Catherine's.

 ## References